Invariant measures concentrated on countable structures: Existence of invariant measures

 the \emph{intervals determined by $\vv_i$}.

-We will define the $\vv_i$ so that they form a nested sequence of tuples of irrationals such that every (increasing) tuple that separates a given $\vv_i$, including $\rr_i$, is assigned the same quantifier-free type $p_i$ at stage $i$.
+We will define the $\vv_i$ so that they form a nested sequence of tuples of irrationals such that every (increasing) tuple that a given $\vv_i$ isolates, including $\rr_i$, is assigned the same quantifier-free type $p_i$ at stage $i$.
 The sequence of tuples $\{\vv_j\}_{j\in\omega}$ will be such that the set of reals $\bigcup_{j\in\omega} \vv_j$ is dense in $\Reals$.
-Thus for every tuple of reals $\aa$, all of its entries occur in some increasing tuple that separates $\vv_i$ for some $i$, and so its quantifier-free type will eventually be defined.
+Thus for every tuple of reals $\aa$, all of its entries occur in some increasing tuple isolated by $\vv_i$ for some $i$, and so its quantifier-free type will eventually be defined.
 This motivates the following definitions.

-\begin{definition} For each stage $i$, define $\B_i$ to be the set of tuples $\cc \in \Reals$ such that there is some increasing tuple $\dd \in \Reals$ that contains every entry of $\cc$ and that separates $\vv_i$. \end{definition}
+\begin{definition} For each stage $i$, define $\B_i$ to be the set of tuples $\cc \in \Reals$ such that there is some increasing tuple $\dd \in \Reals$ that $\vv_i$ isolates and that contains every entry of $\cc$. \end{definition}

 Note that $\B_i \subseteq \B_{i'}$ for $i\le i'$, and that $\bigcup_{j\in\omega} \B_j$ contains every tuple of reals.